-- 21A.6.1 PARs of Faculty Members and Regular Term Members shall include: - (a) a summary statement of accomplishments during the review period; - (b) a record of teaching activities and accomplishments including (but not limited to): - courses taught and number of students in each course; - · graduate students supervised and in progress; - membership on graduate supervisory committees; - number of undergraduate students advised; - results of teaching evaluations by students (as per Article 21B.1.2 (b)) and those that have been requested by the Dean or Program Chair as per Article 21B.1.3 and any Peer Reviews completed under the provisions of this Agreement, if the Member chooses to submit them; - participation in teaching workshops, training sessions or seminars; - evidence of new course preparation and course revision, including innovative approaches to teaching; - number of courses delivered by distance and means utilized for delivery; - any other information the Member considers relevant. - (c) a statement of teaching objectives for the next review period; - (d) a record of academic and scholarly activities and accomplishments during the review period including (but not limited to): - books published (peer reviewed); - articles published (peer reviewed);
+- 21A.5.1 PARs of Faculty Members and Regular Term Members shall include: - (a) a summary statement of accomplishments during the review period; - (b) a record of teaching activities and accomplishments including (but not limited to): - courses taught and number of students in each course; - graduate students supervised and in progress; - membership on graduate supervisory committees; - number of undergraduate students advised; - results of teaching evaluations requested by the Dean or Program Chair as per Article 21B.1.2 and any Peer Reviews completed under the provisions of this Agreement, if the Member chooses to submit them; - participation in teaching workshops, training sessions or seminars; - evidence of new course preparation and course revision, including innovative approaches to teaching; - number of courses delivered by distance and means utilized for delivery; - any other information the Member considers relevant. - (c) a statement of teaching objectives for the next review period; - (d) a record of academic and scholarly activities and accomplishments during the review period including (but not limited to): - books published (peer reviewed); - articles published (peer reviewed); - books and articles published (non-peer reviewed); - reports, monographs and other publications; - conference papers and posters presented; - performances or other scholarly activities; - research and/or other scholarly work in progress; - scholarly journals edited; - grants, contracts, or other awards requested and received, pending and rejected (including name of agency or individual, title, amount requested or awarded and date awarded or rejected).
+State for research awards whether principal or co-investigator; - graduate work or continuing education in progress;

-- books and articles published (non-peer reviewed); - · reports, monographs and other publications; - conference papers and posters presented; - performances or other scholarly activities; - research and/or other scholarly work in progress; - scholarly journals edited; - grants, contracts, or other awards requested and received, pending and rejected (including name of agency or individual, title, amount requested or awarded and date awarded or rejected).
-State for research awards whether principal or co-investigator; - graduate work or continuing education in progress; - any other information the Member considers relevant. - (e) a statement of research or scholarly objectives for the coming year; - (f) a record of service to UNBC, the profession, and the general public during the review period including (but not limited to): - · awards and honours received; - committee and other service within UNBC; - service to the scholarly profession; - discipline-related service to the community or region; - continuing education activities; - cooperative education activities; - any other information the Member considers relevant. - (g) a statement of service objectives for the coming review period; and - (h) a description of the nature and scope of all non-trivial outside professional activity (see Article 38.2). - (i) for Tenure-track Members, a statement of objectives supporting career progress. - 21A.6.2 Faculty Members and Regular Term Members report on time spent on leave as per Article 21A.3. - 21A.6.3 The information listed under Article 21A.6.1(a)-21A.6.1(h) can be presented using the standardized curriculum vitae (per Appendix 21A) and a cover letter.
-The content and format of the curriculum vitae or the format of the PAR may be modified from time to time, with the approval of the Association and the University.
+- any other information the Member considers relevant. - (e) a statement of research or scholarly objectives for the coming year; - (f) a record of service to UNBC, the profession, and the general public during the review period including (but not limited to): - awards and honours received; - committee and other service within UNBC: - service to the scholarly profession; - discipline-related service to the community or region; - continuing education activities; - cooperative education activities; - any other information the Member considers relevant. - (g) a statement of service objectives for the coming review period; and - (h) a description of the nature and scope of all non-trivial outside professional activity (see Article 38.2). - for Tenure-track Members, a statement of objectives supporting career progress. - 21A.5.2 Faculty Members and Regular Term Members report on time spent on leave as per Article 21A.3. - 21A.5.3 The information listed under Article 21A.5.1(a)-21A.5.1(i) can be presented using the curriculum vitae and a cover letter. - 21A.6 PARs of Full-Time Term Instructors - 21A.6.1 The PARs of Full-time Term Instructors shall include the following items: - (a) a summary statement of accomplishments; - (b) a record of teaching activities and accomplishments including (but not limited to): - courses taught and number of students in each course; - number of undergraduate students advised; - results of teaching evaluations requested by the Dean or Program Chair and any Peer Reviews completed under the provisions of this Agreement, if the Member chooses to submit them; - participation in teaching workshops, training sessions or seminars; - evidence of new course preparation and course revision, including innovative approaches to teaching; - number of courses distance delivered and means utilized for delivery; and